 - The latest information on cessation medications; and

 - In some instances, over-the-counter nicotine replacement medications (NRT) to help during a quit attempt.

 Currently, all states offer some quitline services via a single toll-free portal, 1-800-QUIT-NOW.
 State quitlines provide different menus of cessation treatment options based on their budgets.

 Quitlines play an important role in a comprehensive state tobacco control program, and the evidence suggests that smokers who receive quitline counseling are approximately 60 percent more likely to succeed than smokers who receive minimal or no counseling.
-Key reports from the Institute of Medicine, the Centers for Disease Control and Prevention, and others urge states to provide enough funding to the national quitline network to reach 5-10 percent of smokers annually.
+Key reports from the Health and Medicines Division, the Centers for Disease Control and Prevention, and others urge states to provide enough funding to the national quitline network to reach 5-10 percent of smokers annually.